Riktam-Santra/Fludex/README.md

 # Fludex
 A very basic manga reader made using flutter and mangadex API.
+It uses the [mangadex_library package](https://pub.dev/packages/mangadex_library).

 ## A few things to remember